guiglass/UPyPlot/README.md

 **How to use:**

+It's pretty straight forward to add a probe attribute to plot a private or public variable.
+A probe attribute simply works as a flag that tells the UPyPlotController to store a reference to it when it scans for probes at start time.
+That varialbe is then polled at a specified interval durring runtime.

-It's pretty straight forward to add a probe attribute a private or public variable.
-The probe a variable is just added like any other attribute where a **[UPyPlot.UPyPlotController.UPyProbe]** custom attribute should be placed above the variable decloration.
-That is all that needs to be added in a script where you want to plot variables.
+Ao add a probe attribute as you would any other attribute, where in this case you add a **[UPyPlot.UPyPlotController.UPyProbe]** custom attribute above the desired variable decloration.
+That is all that is required in order to plot a variables in a script.

 ---
 ![alt tag](https://raw.githubusercontent.com/guiglass/UPyPlot/master/ExampleAttributes.png)